Orochi-mk7/Assignment/README.md

-NSL-KDD Dataset Analysis for Intrusion Detection Introduction
-This README provides a step-by-step guide on how I conducted the analysis of the NSL-KDD dataset, with a focus on intrusion detection.
-The NSL-KDD dataset is a valuable resource for developing and evaluating intrusion detection systems in network security.

-Step 1: Data Loading
+## Introduction

+This README explains the step-by-step process of analyzing the NSL-KDD dataset using Python.
+The code provided in this repository performs various data preprocessing, feature selection, and exploratory data analysis (EDA) tasks.

+## Code Overview

+1 Loading the Dataset

-I began the analysis by loading the NSL-KDD dataset.
-In this step, I read the dataset from the 'KDDTrain+.txt' file using the Pandas library.
-The dataset contains a mixture of numerical and categorical attributes, which are essential for developing machine learning models.
+I start by loading the NSL-KDD dataset from the 'KDDTrain+.txt' text file using the Pandas library.
+This dataset contains information about network traffic for intrusion detection.

-Step 2: Missing Value Handling
+2 Handling Missing Values

-Data quality is essential for accurate analysis.
-In this step, I handled missing values by filling them with the mean value of their respective columns.
-This ensures that I have complete data to work with.
+I handle missing values in the dataset by replacing them with the mean of the respective columns.
+This ensures that the data is complete and ready for analysis.

-Step 3: Duplicate Record Check
-To maintain data integrity, I checked for duplicate records.
-Duplicate records, if found, were either retained or removed, depending on their relevance to the analysis.
+3 Checking for Duplicate Records

+Duplicate records can affect the quality of analysis.
+I check for duplicate records in the dataset and either retain or remove them, ensuring data integrity.

-Step 4: Categorical Data Encoding
+ 4 Categorical Data Encoding

-To work with categorical data, I encoded them using one-hot encoding.
-Specifically, I encoded the 'protocol_type' column, which contains categorical values, into binary values for machine learning model compatibility.
+Categorical data, such as 'protocol_type,' is encoded into numerical format using one-hot encoding.
+This step is essential for machine learning algorithms to work with categorical features.

-Step 5: Standardizing Numeric Features
+5 Standardizing Numeric Features

-To ensure that each feature contributes proportionally during Principal Component Analysis (PCA), I standardized the numeric features.
-This step prevents biases in the results and facilitates meaningful interpretation.
+I standardize numeric features by scaling them to have a mean of 0 and a standard deviation of 1.
+This step ensures that all features contribute equally to subsequent analyses.

-Step 6: Feature Selection
+6 Feature Selection

-Feature selection is crucial to identify the most relevant features for the analysis.
-I used the chi-squared (χ²) method, ideal for categorical features, to select the most discriminative features.
-This reduces dimensionality, improving manageability and accuracy.
+I use the chi-squared (χ²) method to perform feature selection and select the top 10 most relevant features.
+This step reduces dimensionality and focuses on the most important aspects of the data.

-Step 7: Creating New Features
+7 Feature Engineering

-Intrusion detection often requires the creation of new features that provide deeper insights.
-In this step, I created a new feature called 'failed_login_attempts' by combining relevant features, enhancing the dataset's informativeness.
+I create a new feature called 'failed_login_attempts' by combining relevant features: 'num_failed_logins,' 'root_shell,' and 'su_attempted.'
+This new feature provides additional information for analysis.

-Step 8: Visualization and Analysis
-The analysis included data visualization, PCA, and correlation analysis.
-I created visualizations in the principal component space, explored data clusters, and analyzed the semantic meaning of each principal component to gain deeper insights into data patterns.

-Step 9: Conclusion and Applications
-I concluded the analysis by summarizing key takeaways and discussing the practical applications of the analysis in cybersecurity and intrusion detection.
+8 Data Visualization

+I create two types of data visualizations:

+ A histogram of the 'failed_login_attempts' feature to understand its distribution.
+ A scatter plot showing the relationship between 'failed_login_attempts' and 'duration.'

+9 Summary Statistics

+I display summary statistics for numeric columns, providing insights into the data's central tendencies and distributions.

+10 Unique Values and Missing Values

+I check for unique values in the 'protocol_type' column and report them.
+Additionally, I check for missing values and display the count of missing values in each column.

+11 Class Distribution

+I analyze the class distribution of the 'class' column, which is crucial for understanding the balance between normal and intrusion records.

+12 Additional EDA

+I create a pair plot to visualize relationships between features, and a correlation heatmap to understand feature correlations.